-When voting, keep Mich. roads in mind
+When you vote, keep Michigan’s roads in mind

 The November election will be here soon.

 Before it arrives, I encourage every Michigan resident to make one very important request of every candidate seeking to represent your community in the Legislature: Make spring 2015 the last time we have a major pothole problem in our state.

 That means asking them how they stand on road funding.
 As Gov. Rick Snyder, the Michigan Chamber of Commerce and many informed legislators from both parties have made clear, the only way to solve the problem of Michigan’s deteriorating road system is to invest more in the system.

 If we don’t do that, our roads will continue to deteriorate, and the rate of that deterioration is going to increase.